 Load a BIDS Dataset#

 Before you can query or modify your data, you need to make your dataset available to ancpBIDS.
-This involves two steps: fetching the dataset and creating a layout to represent its structure.
+This involves two steps: fetching a dataset and creating a layout to represent its structure.

-ancpBIDS is able to find and load specific files from your PC.
-With ´fetch_dataset()´,ancpBIDS will be able to fetch it even if you haven’t unzip your dataset.
-The output, ´dataset_path´, will contain the local path to it and within your PC folder ‘~/.ancp-bids/datasets’ you will find the zip file (f.e. ds005-testdata.zip) and the content extracted.
-If you run the code again, it won’t create unnecessary copies.
+ancpBIDS is able to load specific files from your PC.
+With ´fetch_dataset()´, ancpBIDS will be able to load it even if you haven’t unzip your dataset.

 from ancpbids import utils